 The mixture of the egg whites and lemon felt very cool, soothing and refreshing on my face.
 It was a bit gloopy at the start, but it quickly dried onto my face.

 I was right to be sceptical about the face mask.

-But my skin did feel tighter, refreshed and looked a bit brighter as well (however, not enough for me to be impressed).
+But my skin did feel tighter, refreshed and looked a bit brighter as well (but only very marginally).